Ever wonder how to rename a church? This post is a detailed look at Kinetic Church’s rename strategy and creative process.

 In addition, elders will perform an online search of nationally registered trademarks to ensure that we will remain in compliance of all federal trademark laws.
 Plus, we will double-check the availability of each name with the corporation division North Carolina’s Secretary of State.

 Every name without an acceptable URL will be eliminated from the list.

 Finally, the eldership will convene to narrow the list to 30 candidates based on the criteria listed above.

 The Final 5 List will consist of 3 names chosen by the church body and 2 names chosen by the eldership.

-On Thursday, June 13, 2013, the final 2 names will be submitted by the elders to complete the Final 5 List.
+The final 2 names will be submitted by the elders to complete the Final 5 List.

 Once we have narrowed our list to 5 names, we will complete 2 additional independent surveys:

 A survey of our Final 5 List will be conducted at a local point of interest matching our target demographic. (a box store, super market, etc) All 5 names will be printed in random order on small sheets of paper in a traditional serif font.
 A random sampling of at least 200 area residents will be taken.
 Each resident surveyed will be asked the following question,

 “If you were to see these 5 church names online, which name would you click on first?”

 On chosen Sunday, the attendees of Kinetic Church will be given a copy of the Final 5 List and asked to identify their favorite 2 names.
 No absentee ballots will be permitted.
 Results will be recorded and compiled.